by Corrin Foster

 - Active consumer book reviewers who post to retail sites

-The logistics of getting books to be readers can be complicated, but there are several options depending on the recipient, preference, and budget:
+The logistics of getting books to be readers can be complicated, but several options depend on the recipient, preference, and budget:

 - Utilize NetGalley to distribute digital copies to book reviewers, influencers, bloggers, book buyers, librarians, and media.